 - Poor communication when issues arise

-Mainstream media.
-As for the mainstream media, their reporting on WorldRemit has been very positive.
-The company is very active in the fintech scene and spends a lot of energy campaigning about the benefits of mobile money in emerging markets.
-The senior executives of WorldRemit often spend their time presenting at industry events, such as this interview with Ismail Ahmed.
-It is clear that the company is chasing media exposure.
+The mainstream media reporting of WorldRemit is very positive.
+The company is active in the fintech scene and spends a lot of energy campaigning about the benefits of mobile money.
+The executives of WorldRemit often spend their time presenting at industry events, such as this interview with Ismail Ahmed.

 How does WorldRemit work?